Czech Republic at the 2006 Winter Paralympics: Super-G

+Giant slalom

 In the giant slalom, the Czech men were not as successful as Anna Kulíšková.
 Stanislav Loska started very well in first round, and from 11th place, he was shooting for a place in top ten.
 Taking big risks in the second round, he ended up in a collision, and he finished in 16th place.
 Michal Nevrkla and Jan Dostál also participated in this competition, finishing in 33rd and 36th place, respectively.

 The next day was the giant slalom event with Anna Kulíšková.
 She wanted to repeat her silver medal success from the super G event.
 She was too slow and cautious in the first round and ending up finishing just short of medal standing in 4th place.

 Thirteenth place in the giant slalom was a big individual success for Radim Kozlovský.